themarquisdesheric/amber-health/src/pages/articles/2019-11-22-endometriosis-treatments.md

 * <a href="https://endogirlblog.com/surgeonquestions/" target="_blank" rel="noopener noreferrer">Must Ask Questions for Your Surgeon</a> from Endo Girls Blog can help you select a doctor
 * <a href="https://www.npr.org/sections/health-shots/2019/07/19/743248074/do-you-need-that-surgery-how-to-decide-and-how-to-pick-a-surgeon-if-you-do?utm_source=dlvr.it&utm_medium=twitter&fbclid=IwAR0i6SWlxW_fZLKU8UKYcJJkO99k1ULfYxI-2tQzXQiKa-xYL_3WcT6jqkI" target="_blank" rel="noopener noreferrer">Do You Need That Surgery?
 How to Decide, and How to Pick a Surgeon if You Do</a> is a helpful NPR article about navigating surgery
 * <a href="http://centerforendo.com/endometriosis-understanding-a-complex-disease" target="_blank" rel="noopener noreferrer">Center for Endometriosis Care</a> is among the very first endometriosis specialty centers of expertise, founded by a surgical pioneer and excision surgeon, Dr. Robert Albee
-* <a href="http://centerforendo.com/drqanda?fbclid=IwAR0Jt5mela3dHpBHkkXn9t6v_MTtZvFOPE9Wel_uA4D7ELZO0fwrHOBq9Jc" target="_blank" rel="noopener noreferrer">What to Ask When Choosing A Doctor for Your Endo Care</a> Center for Endometriosis Care developed this list of questions to ask a your potential doctor before trusting them with your care.
+* <a href="http://centerforendo.com/drqanda?fbclid=IwAR0Jt5mela3dHpBHkkXn9t6v_MTtZvFOPE9Wel_uA4D7ELZO0fwrHOBq9Jc" target="_blank" rel="noopener noreferrer">What to Ask When Choosing A Doctor for Your Endo Care</a> is list of questions to ask a your potential doctor before trusting them with your care developed by Center for Endometriosis Care.
 * <a href="https://www.vitalhealth.com/" target="_blank" rel="noopener noreferrer">Dr. Andrew Cook, MD</a> is a trusted endometriosis excision specialist located in California and Colorado
 * <a href="https://www.facebook.com/EndometriosisSurgeon/" target="_blank" rel="noopener noreferrer">Dr. Andrea Vidali, MD</a> is a trusted endometriosis excision specialist located in New York, New York
 * <a href="https://www.lagyndr.com/" target="_blank" rel="noopener noreferrer">Dr. Iris Orbuch, MD</a> is an endometriosis expert and surgeon in Los Angeles California
+* <a href="https://www.mdedge.com/podcasts/SGS-unscrubbed" target="_blank" rel="noopener noreferrer">Gynecologic Surgeons Unscrubbed</a> is a series-based podcast developed in collaboration with the Society of Gynecologic Surgeons focusing on surgical and medical education, hosted by Cara King, DO, MS.
 * <a href="https://endoinvisible.org/funds-for-excision/" target="_blank" rel="noopener noreferrer">Funds for Excision Surgery</a> Endo InVisible's mission is threefold: raise the profile of, educate the world about, and help fund surgery for endometriosis

 <h3>Hormonal Medications and Oral Contraceptives</h3>